 - FLEXIBLE DESIGN: This black light can be easily controlled by wireless remote and any kinds of DMX controllers The lights flicker and change patterns with the beat of the music).

-- MULTI-PURPOSE: UV lights with 6 modes effect: Strobe mode; Static Color Mode; Fade Mode; Auto Mode; DMX mode; Sound Activated Mode; speed can be controlled.
+- MULTI-PURPOSE: UV light with 6 modes effect: Strobe mode; Static Color Mode; Fade Mode; Auto Mode; DMX mode; Sound Activated Mode; speed can be controlled.

 - EASY INSTALLATION: 360°Adjustable brackets for easy position, ideal for glow parties, clubs, Birthday, Glow Bar, holidays decorations, Neon lights and Stage Lighting.